awsdocs/amazon-workdocs-user-guide/doc_source/workdocs-amazon-business.md

 1. Choose **Done**\.

-You can also share files or folders that are already uploaded to Amazon WorkDocs for Amazon Business\.
+You can also share files or folders that already reside on Amazon WorkDocs for Amazon Business\.

 **To share existing files or folders**